AppleCaden2/Gorilla-Tag-Horror-Mods/README.md

 (if you need help with this step look up how to install apks on quest standalone) (If the method you are using requires mobile vr station and you dont see the app permisions or it isnt working   reinstall mobile vr station and it hopefully should be resolved)

  2.Find gorilla tag horror in lemon loader then patch Gorilla tag horror after accpeting all of the  app permissions for lemon loader/ melon loader.
 (If you see files make sure to press use this folder on the bottom of lemmon loader) (If you see a button that says setup make sure you click setup as this I believe loads into the file screen I was talking about a few seconds ago.)
+(ALSO if it says something like Patching failed your version is out of date  make sure to download the updated version above.)

 WARNING: when patching if you are in gorilla tag horror when it asks you to reinstall the game it will kick you and you have to reinstall the game again directly from  https://lemmondev.itch.io/gorilla-tag-horror so make sure to exit gorilla tag horror before patching.